-Transportation services are those services or activities that provide or arrange for the travel, including travel costs, of individuals in order to access services, or obtain medical care or employment.
+Transportation services are those services or activities that provide or arrange for the travel of individuals in order to access services or obtain medical care or employment.
 Component services or activities may include special travel arrangements such as special modes of transportation and personnel to accompany or assist individuals or families to utilize transportation.